 Department of Defence: We are providing advice on procurement of Terrestrial Communications (TC) Services.
 This matter is high profile for Commonwealth Government, including from a whole-of-government perspective.
 With the TC procurement, Defence intends to replace its existing telecommunications contracts (of which there are over 400) with one contract with a prime supplier for the provision of Defence's end to end telecommunications services.
 The resultant contract will be a strategic outcomes based contract and will be managed so as to be integrated across other IT providers according to an ITIL model.

-Federal Minister for Communications, Information Technology and the Arts: Clayton Utz represented Senator Coonan and, since the change of Government, Senator Stephen Conroy as Minister for Broadband, Communications and the Digital Economy, and the Commonwealth in relation to the application for preliminary discovery brought by Telstra in the Federal Court.
+Federal Minister for Communications, Information Technology and the Arts: Clayton Utz represented the relevant Minister and the Commonwealth in relation to the application for preliminary discovery brought by Telstra in the Federal Court.
 Telstra sought preliminary discovery of a range of documents relating to the Australian Government’s grant of A$958 million in funding to OPEL Networks Pty Limited (a consortium of Optus and Elders) pursuant to the Broadband Connect Infrastructure Program.

 Department of Immigration and Citizenship: We are providing advice on procurement of Cloud Computing option for visa applications and other matters.
 This is a pioneering project for the Commonwealth Government, which has, to date, been reluctant to use cloud computing technologies and is yet to finalise its policy in relation to use of these technologies.
 We also advised on Biometric solution for overseas visa applications.
 This project involved the piloting of new technologies for provision and collection of biometrics as part of visa applications offshore.
 This raised complex security and privacy issues.